samhattangady/false_gold/notes/false_gold.md

 things comes from the interplay between the modes, so its important to make sure that we are able to spend some time prototyping ideas there.

-There is no - very little focus on the graphics and sounds and things.
+There is no - very little focus on the graphics and sounds.
 Maybe just enough to give an idea of what it is.
-SImilarly, no UI polish.
+Similarly, no UI polish.
 Keep UX as simple as possible.
-We want to make a prototype of the gameplay in one state.
+We want to make a prototype of the gameplay, and interplay between day-night.

 ## Post Jam Goals